47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ];
 ```

-This is where your application defines the pricing plans that show up on the pricing page and your customers can choose from.
+This is where your application defines the pricing plans that show up on the `/pricing` page and your customers can choose from.
 There are four pricing plans above, but only two of them, marked with `usesStripe: true`, have their billing automated through Stripe.
 One is a _Starter_ plan for $10/month, the other a _Business_ plan for $90/month.
 We won't be modifying this pricing structure in this tutorial.
 Instead, take note of the `planId` values for the two plans (`starter` and `business`, respectively) as we will need them to configure corresponding concepts in Stripe.

 ### Configure products and prices in Stripe